shankarprashadji/Library/README.md

   }
 ```

-   - `getBooks()`: This method allows users to get Books from localStorage,if user first time open this website than localStorage empty for this website then Some books Stores on localStorage.
-If user already use this website than this method return already store books
+   - `getBooks()`: This method allows users to get Books from localStorage,if user first time open this website then localStorage empty for this website then Some books Stores on localStorage.
+If user already use this website then this method return already store books

  ```
  static addBook(book) {